vishysub/exa-backend-eng-assessment/README.md

-# Back Engineer - Technical Assessment
+# Backend Engineer - Technical Assessment
 Our tech teams are curious, driven, intelligent, pragmatic, collaborative and open-minded and you should be too.

 ## Testing Goals